 Wister, A.V.
 (2019).
 Aging as a Social Process: Canada and Beyond, 7th Edition.
 Don Mills ON: Oxford University Press (500 pp).

-Wister, A., Cosco, T., Mitchell, B. Menec, V. & Fyffe, I. (in press).
+Wister, A., Cosco, T., Mitchell, B. Menec, V. & Fyffe, I. (2019).
 Development and Concurrent Validity of a Composite Social Isolation Index for Older Adults Using the Canadian Longitudinal Study on Aging.
 Canadian Journal on Aging.

-Walker, B., Canham, S., Wister, A., & Fang, M.L. (in press).
+Walker, B., Canham, S., Wister, A., & Fang, M.L.
+(2019).
 A GIS analysis of East Asian care gaps in residential and assisted living facilities in Vancouver, Canada.
 Journal of Housing for the Elderly.

 Wister, A.V., Menec, V. & Mugford, G. (2018).
 “Loneliness, Social Isolation, and Social Engagement” (80 pp.).
 Chapter in Results from the Canadian Longitudinal Study on Aging.
 Ottawa: Public Health Agency of Canada.